dryoma/postcss-media-query-parser/README.md

 In both cases `callback` takes these parameters:

-- `node` - the current node (one of the container's descendats, that the callback has been called against).
+- `node` - the current node (one of the container's descendants, that the callback has been called against).
 - `i` - 0-based index of the `node` in an array of its parent's children.
 - `nodes` - array of child nodes of `node`'s parent.